Document Restoration and Recovery January 25, 2018 – Posted in: Blog

 Water damage, if left unchecked, can lead to mold damage almost anywhere.
 Fire damage often leads to water damage as well — particularly if fire crews used water to extinguish the fire — which can in turn lead to mold damage if not addressed quickly.

 First, it’s important to know how to dry wet documents.
-The best way to do this is actually to start by freezing them.
-This helps to slow the disintegration process of the paper and gives you a little more time to determine the best restoration process.
+The way to do this is actually to start by freezing them.
+This s to slow the disintegration process of the paper and gives you a little more time to determine the restoration process.

 Process for Water Damaged Document Restoration